SwiftGen/SwiftGen/README.md

 * `swiftgen xcassets [OPTIONS] CATALOG1 …`
 * `swiftgen yaml [OPTIONS] DIRORFILE1 …`

+One rare cases where this might be useful — as opposed to using a config file — is if you are working on a custom template and want to quickly test the specific subcommand you're working on at each iteration/version of your custom template, until you're happy with it.

 Each subcommand generally accepts the same options and syntax, and they mirror the options and parameters from the configuration file:

 * `--output FILE` or `-o FILE`: set the file where to write the generated code.
 If omitted, the generated code will be printed on `stdout`.